-- You are responsible for your business’ affairs and meeting the various deadlines with HMRC and Companies House due dates each year.
+- You are responsible for your business affairs and meeting the HMRC and Companies House due dates each year.
 This comes in terms of filing a tax return for both your company and you personally and accounts for business.

 You can pass much of the above over to your accountant.
-However, the director is the one who is ultimately responsible for meeting their company’s duties in terms of official reporting, etc.
+However, the director is the one who is ultimately responsible for meeting the company’s duties in terms of official reporting, etc.

 Umbrella company vs limited company -umbrella company option

-- There are fewer duties for you in terms of filing requirements, compared to a contractor with their own company.
+- There are fewer duties for you in terms of filing requirements than a contractor with their own company.
 You will not need to file company accounts or be paying Corporation Tax, nor are you likely to be required to complete a personal tax return.
-Once you are up and running, sending a weekly or monthly timesheet will probably be the only requirement of you.
+Once you are up and running, sending a weekly or monthly timesheet will probably be your only requirement.
 The umbrella company will do the rest.

-- For short term contracts, it would be better for you to operate via an umbrella company.
-When you do this, it will save the costs and the administration required in setting up a and running a company.
+- For short-term contracts, it would be better for you to operate via an umbrella company.
+When you do this, it will save the costs and the administration required in setting up and running a company.

 - You are not in control of your finances and affairs.

 - You will not be tax efficient like a contractor with their own company would be.
 You will receive a salary for your work subject to PAYE income tax and NI.

-- Through your work, you will not have the benefit of a professional image that a contractor with their own company will have.
+- Through your work, you will not benefit from the professional image that a contractor with their own company will have.
 Therefore, you may be unable to obtain contracts for work in specific business sectors.

 - There could be delays in payments of your pay.
-It will depend on how efficient you umbrella company is.
+It will depend on how efficient your umbrella company is.

-When you obtain a contract and are comparing umbrella company vs limited company, you will need to make your choice.
-However, there is no right or wrong choice and it will all depend on your individual circumstances.
+When you obtain a contract and compare umbrella company vs limited company, you must make your choice.
+However, there is no right or wrong choice, and it will all depend on your individual circumstances.

 Your best option will be to contract through an umbrella company if:

-- the majority of your work will be mainly inside IR35; or
+- The majority of your work will be mainly inside IR35.

 On the other hand, the best option for you will be to operate through your own company if:

-- the majority of your work will be outside IR35, and you plan to go contracting full time for the foreseeable future; or
+- The majority of your work will be outside IR35, and you plan to contract full-time for the foreseeable future.

-- you are working in an industry where clients will only use contractors with their own companies; or
+- You are working in an industry where clients will only use contractors with their own companies.

-- the higher your daily contract rate is the more sense it makes to operate through a company that is controlled by you
+- The higher your daily contract rate is, the more sense it makes to operate through a company you control.